 You can hear the truck-bus coming with the uplifting music sounds of THAI TV VIDEO… gotta love it!
 Just walk up or wave them over and get into the back of the truck to grab a seat.
 The driver is not going to dedicate the ride with just YOU in the back but will require more passengers to make his trip worthwhile so we all get involved with soliciting with a wave for other potential riders to get in so we can get to where we want to end up.

-In the photo on the left hand side you can see a converted truck with bench seating for carrying passengers to any location along their routes.
+In the photo on the left-hand side, you can see a converted truck with bench seating for carrying passengers to any location along their routes.
+It comes with complimentary HAPPY Dance Thai music! |

 The taxi scooters work all hours and will go places that the truck buses don’t go.
 You can make deals and negotiate with these guys but make sure they are official with the orange jackets.
 These scooter guys can pile a family, groceries, and grandma onto one scooter…then boot about the city waving in and out of traffic… unbelievable… even the babies know how to hang on tight!